jpkessle/swift/starter_kit/starter_kits.md

 ### Overview screen
 {: #overview_screen}

-The Overview screen gives you content that is tailored to a set of use cases like Watson, Weather, and more.
+The Overview screen gives you content that is tailored to a set of use cases, such as Watson.
 From the overview screen, you can see documentation, access educational resources, browse services, see featured starter kits, or link to a larger collection of starter kits.
 Select **Starter Kits** in the navigation area to step into the Starter Kits view.

 ![{{site.data.keyword.cloud_notm}} Developer Console for Apple Overview screen](images/overview_screen.png "Overview screen"){: caption="Figure 1. {{site.data.keyword.cloud_notm}} Developer Console for Apple Overview screen" caption-side="bottom"}